oaklandmax/myome_challenge/README.md

 ```

 ## Code Planning
-As described this task could have been done proceedurally, but I think it is both more readable, and more flexible with an OOP structure.
-Even so, I have kept the instatiation as small as possible.
+As described this task could have been done procedurally, but I think it is both more readable, and more flexible with an OOP structure.
+Even so, I have kept the instantiation as small as possible.

 I chose the packages to include carefully.